IJSComplexMatter/cddm/doc/autoapi/cddm/sim/index.rst

    :param x0: A list of initial coordinates (i, j) of particles (in pixel units)
    :type x0: array-like
-   :param n: Number of simulation steps
+   :param count: Number of simulation steps
-   :type n: int
+   :type count: int
    :param shape: Shape of the simulation region in pixels
    :type shape: (int,int)
    :param delta: Defines an average step in pixel coordinates (when dt = 1).